BridgeCityBicycleCoop/workstand-shop-app/README.md

-# Workstand - Open Source memebership, inventory, and task tracking and management.
+# Workstand - Open Source management, tracking and reporting tool for non-profit memberhips, inventory, and activities.

 ## Developing